-That it is envisaged that there will be a large urban population for a long time to come seems (to me) to be recognised by the fact that thirty-year leases are given on plots, that the Government advances funds for the building of houses repayable over a thirty-year period.
-Large sums of money have also been spent on the development of hospitals, schools and services, which envisage a permanent urban population.

-Different Strata in Bantu Society: Amongst the
+That it is envisaged that there will be a large urban population for a long time to come seems to me to be recognised by the fact that thirty-year leases are given on plots. that the Government advances funds for the building of houses repayable over a thirty-year period.
+Large sums of money have also been spent on the development of hospitals, schools and services. which envisage a permanent urban population, labourer - the semi-skilled artisan - the skilled artisan - the professional man - the teachers - the traders.
+As in any other society persons have as their friends people of like interests and social standing.
+Has not the time come for the legislators to recognise these different strata - a matter I will deal with later when considering the pass laws and influx control.
+Today the Urban Bantu has often lost touch with his tribal country cousins.
+Certainly tribal customs and taboos lose their significance under urban conditions, and children born in towns are brought up in a completely different background from the children in Reserves.